jimhigson/oboe.js/writing/main/2_Introduction.md

 before her phone signal was lost, the web application will behave as if it received none and show her nothing.
-Later, when the network is available again the inbox will be downloaded from scratch, including the 90% which previously delivered.
+Later, when the network is available again the inbox will be downloaded from scratch, including the 90% which has already been successfully delivered.
 I see much potential for improvement here.

 I propose moving away from this polarised view of